 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any moment and are a common problem for households.
-It can be unpleasant and messy and requires immediate attention.
-However, you don’t always have to contact an plumber immediately.
-In this blog we’ll take you through the steps to get your toilet unclogged within a matter of minutes.
+Toilet blockages can happen at any time and are a common household issue.
+It can be unpleasant and messy, and require immediate attention.
+However, you don’t need to call an plumber immediately.
+In this blog we’ll walk you through some simple steps to unclog your toilet within a matter of minutes.

 Key Takeaways

-- Toilet blockages can be resolved using simple tools and techniques such as plungers, baking soda
+- Toilet blockages are easily remediated with simple tools and methods like plungers, baking soda

 - Rubber Gloves